 Smoking (including exposure to secondhand smoke), eating a high-fat diet, not getting enough physical activity or being overweight or obese can increase your risk of cardiovascular disease.
 Regular feelings of depression, anxiety and anger may also increase your risk.

 Reducing some or all of these risks is the key to having a healthier heart.

-Our team works with you to develop a personalized plan to reduce your risk factors by:
+Our preventive cardiology experts work with you to develop a personalized plan to reduce your risk factors by:

 - Diagnosing heart problems early

 - Offering specialized treatment that meets your needs

 - Supporting you through your lifestyle changes, which may include quitting smoking, dietary adjustments and exercise